alpaddesai/Sales/README.md

 # Sales

-The project provides an introduction to the Slaes Management Process
+The project provides an introduction to the Sales Management Process

 Confidential information is not displayed.